lance27866854/Eye-Direction-Detector-for-mobile-devices/README.md

 ## Experiments

-The experiemts were conducted on Intel(R) Xeon(R) CPU E5-2682 v4 @ 2.50GHz with NVIDIA GeForce GTX 1080 GPU, and we used python 3.6.8 and tensorflow 1.12.0 as the libraries.
+The experiments were conducted on Intel(R) Xeon(R) CPU E5-2682 v4 @ 2.50GHz with NVIDIA GeForce GTX 1080 GPU, and we used python 3.6.8 and tensorflow 1.12.0 as the libraries.

 #### Eye Detection and Classification